wadedesir/wadedesir/README.md

 ## 🧐 About

 - 😄 I love meeting new people!
 Please reach out to me to collaborate or just chat about all things engineering.
-- 📫 Best way to reach me: message me on [LinkedIn](https://wa.me/919829599750)
+- 📫 Best way to reach me: message me on [LinkedIn](https://www.linkedin.com/in/wadedesir/)
 - 🔭 I am currently open to new opportunities in engineering.
 If you are hiring or know someone who is don't hesitate to have them reach out!
 - 🗺️ I reside near Boston, MA USA.
 The food here cannot be beat 😋
 - 🌱 I’m currently improving my skills in web development.
-Check out my portfolio
+Check out my [Portfolio](https://desir.dev) to get an overview of my skillset.
 - 👯 And Many More...

-## Recent Projects
-- Full-
--

-- ⚡ Fun fact: I love meeting new people and eating food!
-- 💬 Ping Me about #cloud, #RPA, #CommunityOps, #DevRel, #speaking opportunity, #Marketing #CampusOps and anything you like

 ![Wade Desir's github stats](https://github-readme-stats.vercel.app/api?username=wadedesir&show_icons=true)